Arousal and activation in ADHD - Neurophysiological correlates

-- 3. Activation of the consciousness through the ARAS
+- 3. Activation of consciousness through the ARAS

-Arousal is promoted or regulated by different brain regions:12
+Arousal is promoted or regulated by different regions of the brain:12

 - Orexin